official-stockfish/nnue-pytorch/docs/nnue.md

 #### ClippedReLU

 Nothing special going on in here.
-Since the inputs are not being scaled this is simply the same operation but in a different domain.
+Since the inputs are not being scaled, this is simply the same operation but in a different domain.
 Instead of clamping to 0..1 we clamp to 0..127.
 The input type is usually different than the output type as inputs will be either int32 or int16, and the output we want is int8.
 The values won't change but the conversion needs to be applied.

 ### The math of quantization and how to make it fit

 To quantize the network we need to multiply the weights and biases by some constant to translate them to a different range of values.
-This poses a problem when confronted with multiplication during network inference - `(a*x) * (a*w) = a*a*x*w`, and we have to sometimes scale the outputs back too.
+This poses a problem when confronted with multiplication during network inference - `(a*x) * (a*w) = a*a*x*w`, and we have to sometimes scale back the outputs too.
 But each layer is still independent so let's go through them one by one again.

 #### Feature Transformer

 Remember we want our activation range to change from 0..1 to 0..127.
-Since the feature transformer is a purely additive process it's enough that we multiply the weights and biases by 127.
+Since the feature transformer is a purely additive process,  it's enough that we multiply the weights and biases by 127.
 Both weights and biases are stored as int16.
 We could divide the output by some factor `a` to get more precision, in which case the weights and biases would have to be multiplied by `a*127` instead, but in practice it increases the accuracy only by a little bit.

 #### Linear layer